ZhongweiZhangsite/WPPT/README.md

 # 'WPPT': A solver for Wave- and Particle-like Phonon Transport (WPPT)

+## Note that we have only uploaded a draft of softeware to this page.
+The well designed code will be available soon.
+## For any request, please contact the authors.

 ## Authors:

 - Zhongwei Zhang <zhongweizhang123@gmail.com> / <zhongwei@tongji.edu.cn>, Institute of Industrial Science, The University of Tokyo